adam-stevenson/brown-dwarf-desert/README.md

 [Update 6 October 2023]
 Catalogue updated, to file with date appended in name.
 Going forward, the most up-to-date version will be the most recent, but all previous versions will remain to see evolution.
 The original catalogue, BD_catalogue.csv, was used in creation of the journal publication.

+[Update 20 November 2023]
+Added some more recently discovered objects with masses in the BD mass range.